PayPal Checkout

 Initial explorations

 Customers found the design intuitive, enabling easy switching between payment methods.
-Ultimately, this design was chosen for its reassuring effect, clear communication, and concise presentation.
+This design was highly valued for its reassuring effect, clear communication, and concise presentation without changing the status quo too much.

 • A Progressive disclosure design simplifies the user interface and enables wallet access and card benefits viewing.